 The Process of Disqualification

 We have observed that professionals become comfortable with the solutions they commonly use.
 It’s a basic human instinct to gravitate to the familiar.
-We see this pattern in law, medicine and other professions.
-But it doesn’t always produce the best result because there may be other options that, if considered, might produce a better result.
+We see this pattern in law, medicine, and other professions.
+That said, it doesn’t always produce the best results because there may be other options that, if considered, might yield more favorable outcomes.
 Our internal process requires us to systematically review a comprehensive list of every strategy that could have the potential to be useful in solving a client’s problem.
 In that review, our team is required to affirmatively conclude that a solution on the list is not appropriate for the client’s situation.
 We call this the Process of Disqualification.
 This Process of Disqualification is one of the reasons we say that we provide inspired solutions to our clients.

 What The Red + Means

 The red + is very important to us and what we believe in.
 The + reminds us that we must always add value to our clients.